MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 * *atom_types*
 * *formal_charge*

 We have provided a few scripts to help you calculate these properties in [../tools/](../tools/).

 Once you know these values, you can move on to preparing a submission script.
 A sample submission script [../submit.py](../submit.py) has been provided.
 Begin by modifying the submission script to specify where the dataset can be found and what type of job you want to run.
 For preprocessing a new dataset, you can use the settings below, substituting in your own values where necessary:

 ```
 submit.py >
 # define what you want to do for the specified job(s)
-dataset = "your_dataset_name"  # this is the dataset name, which corresponds to the directory name containing the data, located in GraphINVENT/data/
+dataset = "your_dataset_name"  # this is the dataset name, which corresponds to the directory containing the data, located in GraphINVENT/data/
 job_type = "preprocess"        # this tells the code that this is a preprocessing job
 jobdir_start_idx = 0           # this is an index used for labeling the first job directory where output will be written
 n_jobs = 1                     # if you want to run multiple jobs (not recommended for preprocessing), set this to >1